smithjd/sql-pet/docs/098-leveraging-database-views.md

 ### Join the tables together

 Join all of the data pertaining to a person.
-Notice that since all of these 4 tables contain `businessentityid`, dplyr will join them all on that common column automatically.
+Notice that since each of these 4 tables contain `businessentityid`, dplyr will join them all on that common column automatically.
+And since we know that all of these tables are small, we don't mind a query that joins and downloads all the data.

 ```r